-Reporting Accounting Changes in Interim Financial Statements.
-SFAS No. 154 changes the requirements for the accounting for and reporting of changes in accounting principles.
-The statement requires the retroactive application to prior periods' financial statements of changes in accounting principles, unless it is impracticable to determine either the period-specific effects or the cumulative effect of the change.
-SFAS No. 154 does not change the guidance for reporting the correction of an error in previously issued financial statements or the change in an accounting estimate.
+In May 2005, the Financial Accounting Standards Board issued SFAS No. 154, Accounting Changes and Error Corrections, which supersedes APB Opinion No. 20, Accounting Changes, and SFAS No. 3, the correction of an error in previously issued financial statements or the change in an accounting estimate.
 SFAS No. 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
 SFAS No. 154 became effective for our Company beginning October 1, 2006.
 We do not expect the adoption of SFAS No. 154 to have a material effect on our financial statements.